nschneid/pysupersensetagger/README.md

 0. Make sure your system has the software described in the previous section.
 1. Download and unzip the AMALGrAM software release.
 2. Download and gunzip the tagger model in the AMALGrAM main directory.
+(If gunzip fails, your web browser may have unzipped it for you; simply remove the .gz extension from the filename.)
 3. Download and unzip the English Multiword Expression Lexicons in the AMALGrAM main directory.
 4. If you have access to the SAID resource from LDC, follow the instructions in the lexicons package to build the said.json lexicon.
 Otherwise, create an empty file in its place: